mvismonte/cs144_fall2012/part4/README.txt

 We implemented autocomplete by showing possible text, but we didn't implement the autocomplete drop down because we believed that it interfered with our design of the search box on the top of each page.

+We implemented the Google Map using the Google Map Geocoding API.